Alpin Loacker Outdoor Online Shop from Austria. Everything for your mountain friends

 The right weather for hiking with a dog

-At Dog walking tours plays that Weather one overarching role.
-Avoid absolutely Hot days.
-Even if you focus mainly on shady hiking trails high temperatures are extremely stressful for your furry friend.
+The weather plays a major role on dog walking tours.
+Avoid hot days at all costs.
+Even if you are mainly on shady hiking trails, high temperatures are extremely strenuous for your furry friend.

-Be aware of the weather when hiking with your dog
+Pay attention to the weather when hiking with a dog

-That's why you should take precaution cool and moderate temperatures prefer.
-At the Mountain hiking with a dog You should also give preference to dry weather.
-At Rain Stony passages can quickly become slippery and therefore a danger to you and your four-legged friend become.
+You should therefore prefer cool and moderate temperatures as a precaution.
+When hiking in the mountains with your dog, you should also give preference to dry weather.
+In the rain, stony passages can quickly become slippery and therefore dangerous for you and your four-legged friend.

-Also the Feed supply plays while hiking with a dog a major role.
-If your dog Dry or wet food If you are used to it, pack it in sufficient quantities.
-When hiking in the mountains, think with yours Dog that he has one increased energy requirements has.
-To cover this, you can Crowd briefly on the hike increase
+Food also plays an important role when hiking with a dog.
+If your dog is used to dry or wet food, pack it in sufficient quantities.
+When hiking in the mountains with your dog, remember that he has an increased energy requirement.
+To cover this, you can increase the amount for a short time during the hike.

-Are you cooking however, for yours Fur nose or barfing, this can become a problem when walking with dogs.
+If, on the other hand, you cook for your furry friend or barf, this can become a problem on the dog walk.
 But don't worry!
-For these skins there is something called Dry barf, the you “activate” with a little water can.
-This means your dog doesn't have to miss out on his usual meals when he's out and about.
+There is so-called dry barf for these furs, which you can "activate" with a little water.
+This means that your dog doesn't have to go without his usual meals when you're out and about.

 In this case, you should not switch to dry or wet food.
-Because your dog can react with diarrhea and vomiting and this can be a danger when hiking.
+As your dog may react with diarrhea and vomiting and this can be dangerous when hiking.

-Alpine tip: You can transport water for your furry friend with our stainless steel drinking bottles.
-Ours are ideal for cooked food or dry and wet food
+Alpine tip: You can transport water for your furry friend in our stainless steel drinking bottles.
+For cooked food or dry and wet food, our

 Attention cows

-On Hiking tours with dogs that can too one or another danger lurks.
-One of them are free-roaming cows.
-If you have to cross a mountain pasture while hiking in the mountains with your dog, take yours Dog to be on the safe side on the leash.
-Cows can mutate into mother lions if they sense danger to their calves.
+One or two dangers can also lurk on hiking tours with dogs.
+One of these is free-roaming cows.
+If you have to cross a mountain pasture while hiking with your dog, keep your dog on a lead to be on the safe side.
+Cows can mutate into mother lions if they sense danger for their calves.

-Therefore, you should avoid walking close to the cows.
-Because young bulls can also be a danger to you and your dog.
-They often underestimate their strength and run towards you innocently out of sheer joy and curiosity.
+You should therefore avoid walking close to the cows.
+Young bulls can also be a danger to you and your dog.
+They often underestimate their strength and run unsuspectingly towards you out of sheer joy and curiosity.

 Conclusion

-If you consider a few things in advance, hiking with your dog can become a milestone for your relationship.
-Exploring nature together is an important aspect of canine behavior and bonds you together forever.
-Ideally, your dog gets to know you as a reliable and caring partner who can be relied on in all situations.
+If you pay attention to a few things in advance, hiking with your dog can be a milestone for your relationship.
+Exploring nature together is an important aspect of canine behavior and will bond you forever.
+Ideally, your dog will get to know you as a reliable and caring partner who can be relied on in all situations.

 FAQ